fringd/zipline/README.md

 ## Usage

-set up some models with [carrierwave](https://github.com/jnicklas/carrierwave)
+set up some models with [carrierwave](https://github.com/jnicklas/carrierwave) Right now only plain file storage and S3 are supported

 You'll need to be using unicorn